-Once a researcher has obtained the citation information for the slip law or session law version of a statute, she can proceed in a couple of ways.
-First, she may find a compiled legislative history for her statute.
+Once a researcher has obtained the citation information for the slip law or session law version of a statute, he can proceed in a couple of ways.
+First, he may find a compiled legislative history for his statute.
 Compiled legislative histories are similar to the compilations of historical constitutional documentation referenced in Section 2.6.1.
-Compiled legislative histories may exist as stand-alone works on a single topic,69 but researchers may also find works that collect and publish multiple compiled legislative histories.
-Such collections-at least for Federal legislation--exist both in print and electronically.70
+Compiled legislative histories may exist as stand-alone works on a single topic, but researchers may also find works that collect and publish multiple compiled legislative histories.
+Such collections-at least for Federal legislation--exist both in print and electronically.